Chief Executive Officer and Chairman of the Executive Board

-Ms. McKinstry is a member of the Boards of Directors of Sanoma Oyi and Abbott.
-Ms. McKinstry is also a member of the Advisory Council of the Amsterdam Institute of Finance, the Advisory Board for the University of Rhode Island, the Advisory Board of the Harrington School of Communication and Media, and the Board of Overseers of Columbia Business School.
+Ms. McKinstry is a member of the Board of Directors of Abbott and the Board of Directors of Russell Reynolds Associates.
+Ms. McKinstry is also a member of the European Round Table of Industrialists.
+She also is on the Advisory Board for the University of Rhode Island, the Advisory Board of the Harrington School of Communication and Media, and the Board of Overseers of Columbia Business School.
 In August 2011, she has been appointed by the Chinese State Council Information Office as a member of the Foreign Consultant Committee, given her astute business leadership and long-standing expertise in the information and publishing industry.

 Ms. McKinstry earned her MBA in Finance and Marketing from Columbia University, New York, where she graduated Beta Gamma Sigma and a Bachelor of Arts degree in Economics from the University of Rhode Island, Kingston, where she graduated Phi Beta Kappa.
 In May 2005, she was awarded the honorary degree of Doctor of Laws by the University of Rhode Island in recognition of her contributions to business.

 Chief Financial Officer and Member of the Executive Board